-The tender plants you need to bring indoors this autumn before the first frosts hit
+The tender plants you need to bring indoors this autumn before the frosts cause harm

 It's important to take care to protect your garden's tender plants ahead of the colder winter days and nights ahead.

-You're likely already filling your garden borders with the best winter bedding plants, so be sure to also take the time to show some love to all of your tender and alluring plants, too.
+You're likely already filling your garden borders with the best winter bedding plants, so be sure also to take the time to show some love to all of your tender and alluring plants, too.

 While some can be protected with a covering of organic matter (known as mulch), others are better off being lifted and brought inside for some warmth and coddling, depending on the plant itself and the local climate.